TYPO3-svn-archive/context/README.txt

-Feel free to add some documentation or simply add a link to the online manual.
+This extension is designed to help define contexts for information.
+It is part of the Tesseract project.

+Refer to the manual for more information.